pywharf/private-pypi/README.md

 #### Introduction

-`private-pypi` provides tools to help you setup a new GitHub repository to host your package.
+`private-pypi` will help you setup a new GitHub repository to host your package.
 You package will be published as repository release and secured by personal access token.
 Take https://github.com/private-pypi/private-pypi-pkg-repo and https://private-pypi.github.io/private-pypi-pkg-repo/ as an example.

 #### Configuration and secret